ingig/code-narrator/docs/src/documentation/plugins/generators/Docusaurus/DocusaurusGenerator.ts.md

 # DocusaurusGenerator.ts

-DocusaurusGenerator.ts is a TypeScript file that extends the BaseGenerator class and provides a specific implementation for generating documentation compatible with Docusaurus, a popular static site generator for documentation websites.
+The `DocusaurusGenerator.ts` file is a TypeScript code file that defines a class named `DocusaurusGenerator`.
+This class extends the `BaseGenerator` class and is responsible for processing a `Document` object to generate documentation compatible with Docusaurus.

 ## Usage

-To use the DocusaurusGenerator class, you need to import it and create an instance.
-Then, you can call the `process` method on the instance, passing a Document object as a parameter.
+To use the `DocusaurusGenerator` class, you need to import it and create an instance of the class.
+Then, call the `process()` method with a `Document` object as its argument.

 ```typescript
 import DocusaurusGenerator from './DocusaurusGenerator';